hakanensari/vacuum/README.md

 Vacuum is a Ruby wrapper to [Amazon Product Advertising API 5.0](https://webservices.amazon.com/paapi5/documentation/).
 The API provides programmatic access to query product information on the Amazon marketplaces.

-Cart Form functionality is not covered by his gem, but is a primary focus on [carriage gem](https://github.com/skatkov/carriage)
+Cart Form functionality is not covered by this gem but is a primary focus on [carriage gem](https://github.com/skatkov/carriage)

 You need to [register first](https://webservices.amazon.com/paapi5/documentation/register-for-pa-api.html) to use the API.